abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark/_index.md

 ---
-title: Deploy Apache Spark on Google Axion C4A VM
+title: Deploy Apache Spark on Google Axion C4A virtual machine

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for anyone who wants to deploy Spark on GCP C4A Arm64 VMs, including installation, baseline testing, and benchmarking.
+who_is_this_for: This is an introductory topic for the software developers who are willing to migrate their Apache Spark workloads from the x86_64 platforms to Arm-based platforms, or on Google Axion-based C4A virtual machines specifically.

 learning_objectives:
-       - Provision an Arm VM on the Google Cloud Platform using the C4A Google Axion instance family.
+       - Provision an Arm virtual machine on the Google Cloud Platform using the C4A Google Axion instance family, and RHEL 9 as the base image.
        - Understand how to install and configure Apache Spark on Arm-based GCP C4A instances.
-       - Deploy Spark in local mode and validate functionality through baseline testing.
+       - Validate the functionality of spark through baseline testing.
-       - Perform benchmarking to evaluate and compare Apache Spark’s performance on both x86_64 and Arm.
+       - Perform benchmarking to evaluate Apache Spark’s performance on Arm.

 prerequisites:
      - A [Google Cloud Platform (GCP)](https://cloud.google.com/free?utm_source=google&hl=en) account with billing enabled.
-     - Basic understanding of Linux command line and shell scripting.
+     - Basic understanding of Linux command line.
      - Familiarity with distributed computing concepts and the [Apache Spark architecture](https://spark.apache.org/docs/latest/).

 author: Jason Andrews